 Oklahoma City Community Foundation - Carolyn Watson Rural Oklahoma Community Foundation

 Grants of up to $10,000 and grants of up to $15,000 to Oklahoma nonprofit organizations and government entities for projects that benefit rural communities in eligible counties.
 Applicants must contact program staff prior to applying.
-Projects must impact the community in the areas of arts, culture, and history, or libraries and literacy.
+Projects must impact the community in the areas of arts, culture, and history, libraries and literacy, and health.

 GrantWatch ID#: 141232

 Grants of up to $10,000 will be considered to qualified nonprofit organizations or entities of state and local government for projects serving one of the identified eligible communities and/or counties.